If you are looking for a great pie recipe and want a pie master to walk you through it, then look no further because we have got you covered!

 - Place flour and salt in the bowl of a food processor.
 Pulse a few times to combine.
 Add cold butter and coconut sugar.
 Process on low until the butter and flour start to combine.

 - Add 5 tablespoons cold water.
 Pulse until the dough resembles wet sand, with some larger pieces of butter mixed in.

-- When you are ready to roll out the crust, remove dough from refrigerator, unwrap and let sit at room temperature for about 5 or 10minutes.
+- When you are ready to roll out the crust, remove the dough from the refrigerator, unwrap it, and let sit at room temperature for about 5 or 10 minutes.
 Use your hands to flatten the dough slightly so it will be easier to roll out.
 Toss some flour on your countertop and place the flattened dough in the center.

-- Using a rolling pin, begin rolling out dough into a circular shape that has about the same thickness all the way around.
-After each roll, turn the dough ¼ turn clockwise in order to keep it from sticking.
+- Using a rolling pin, begin rolling out the dough into a circular shape that has about the same thickness all the way around.
+After each roll, turn the dough ¼ turn clockwise to keep it from sticking.
 Continue rolling and turning until the circle is evenly rolled out.

-- Once the dough is large enough to fit your pie plate, place crust in the plate with edges hanging over.
+- Once the dough is large enough to fit your pie plate, place the crust on the plate with edges hanging over it.
 Gently press the dough into the bottom of the plate.
 Using your hands, tuck dough that overhangs the plate into an even edge.

-- When you are ready to bake a pie, simply remove the piecrust and pie plate from the freezer, let sit at room temperature for 5minutes, add filling and bake.
+- When you are ready to bake a pie, simply remove the pie crust and pie plate from the freezer, let sit at room temperature for 5 minutes, add the filling, and bake.
 Baking the crust from frozen will help the pie crust keep its shape as it bakes.